35 Best 4th of July Weekend Getaways You Will Never Forget

 The perfect 4th of July weekend getaways

 July 4th is right around the corner, and our nation’s birthday is a fantastic time to consider getting away—whether that means heading out on a road trip or taking a flight to one of America’s top spots to celebrate Independence Day.
-No matter what you’re in the mood for, we have ideas for the perfect 4th of July weekend getaways for you.
+No matter what you’re in the mood for, whether its quick trips or traveling on a budget, we have ideas for the perfect 4th of July weekend getaways for you.

 Is July 4th a national holiday?

 Yes, the 4th of July is a national holiday (and has been since 1870), and it’s one of 11 federal holidays recognized nationwide by the United States government.
 As such, all nonessential federal government offices are closed on Independence Day.
 There also won’t be any mail or package delivery, banks will be closed and many stores will be closed or have shortened holiday hours (but some restaurants will be open if you’re interested in dining out).